Porsche 718 Cayman coupe

 - New engine has lost some of the Porsche magic

 The Porsche 718 Cayman is a two-seater sports car with few direct competitors.
-If you’re in the market for this kind of car, you may want to look at the BMW Z4, Audi TT, Toyota Supra or Nissan 370Z, but while these three cars are about £10,000 less expensive, none is as exciting to drive as the 718 Cayman.
-In fact, its stiffest rival for pure driving thrills is the Alpine A110.
+If you’re in the market for this kind of car, you may want to look at the Lotus Emira, BMW Z4, Audi TT, Toyota Supra or a nearly-new Nissan 370Z, but while these three cars are about £10,000 less expensive, none is as exciting to drive as the 718 Cayman.
+In fact, its stiffest rivals for pure driving thrills are the Lotus and Alpine A110.

-The 718 Cayman is offered in five forms: the standard version, the T and S models, the GTS and GT4.
-The regular 718 Cayman has a 296bhp 2.0-litre turbocharged petrol engine that's powerful enough to get the car from 0-62mph in 4.9 seconds – or 4.7 seconds if you spend a couple of thousand pounds on the Sport Chrono Package.
-The Cayman T sticks with this engine but loses some luxuries to shed weight and appeal to purists.
+The 718 Cayman is offered in five forms: the standard version, a Style Edition based on the regular Cayman, the Cayman S, and then the GTS and GT4.
+The regular 718 Cayman has a 296bhp 2.0-litre turbocharged petrol engine that's powerful enough to get the car from 0-62mph in 5.1 seconds with a manual gearbox, a figure that drops to 4.9 seconds with the PDK automatic and to only 4.7sec with Porsche’s Sport Chrono option.
+The Cayman Style Edition, primarily an aesthetic upgrade and around £4,000 more than the standard car, sticks with the 2.0-litre engine and offers identical performance as a result.

-Choosing the 718 Cayman S costs an extra £9,000 or so, and for that you get a 345bhp 2.5-litre turbocharged petrol engine, which sees the 0-62mph time drop to 4.2 seconds with launch control.
+Spend an extra £10,000 over the base model and you step up to the 718 Cayman S. For your extra outlay you get a 345bhp 2.5-litre turbocharged petrol engine, which sees the 0-62mph time drop to 4.2 seconds with launch control.

-The GT4 has a base price of around £75,000 but it's one of the best performance cars on sale.
+The GT4 isn’t currently available to order, but has a base price just shy of £82,000 and is one of the best performance cars on sale.
 With a naturally aspirated 414bhp 4.0-litre six-cylinder engine and extra downforce from its rear spoiler, the GT4 offers a driving experience akin to a 911 GT3 for less than the cost of a regular 911 Carrera.

 Depending on which engine and gearbox you choose, the 718 Cayman can return as much as 31.7mpg, but every version sits in the top company-car tax Benefit-in-Kind (BiK) band.
 True, it'll cost you more to run than a hot hatchback, but it's almost hard to square the speed on offer with the claimed fuel-economy figures – although spirited driving will of course bring fuel consumption down to levels more in keeping with a sports car.